javigs82/scala-akka-text-processor/README.md

 In order to develop the solution, following actor hierarchy has been defined:

 - TextProcessorApp: Main application.
-Receives paramters and send it to proper actors.
+Receives parameters and send it to proper actors.

   - TextProcessorSupervisor: It calls to ProcessManager to start listen directory and PrinterManager.